NEONScience/NEON-Data-Skills/README.md

 who make significant contributions can request to be listed as contributors on individual tutorials.

+Please start by copying the template (/tutorials-in-development/tutorialTemplate.md) if you are creating a new tutorial.

 ### Questions?

 Having a problem getting something to work or want to know why the repo is setup